 - 1. Completion of thirty-nine semester hours of course work with a minimum GPA of 3.0. - 2.
 Successful completion of the M.A. comprehensive examination and demonstration of reading competency in an approved foreign language. - 3.
-Completion of a six-credit-hour research thesis, evaluated by the faculty director and second reader (chosen by the student from the theology faculty and approved by the chair of theology), with a minimum grade of B, and presentation of two bound copies of thesis to the theology department. - 4.
-Completion of all requirements within eight calendar years of initial enrollment (four years for M.T.S. transfer students).
+Completion of a six-credit-hour research thesis, evaluated by the faculty director and second reader (chosen by the student from the theology faculty and approved by the director of graduate theology), with a minimum grade of B, and presentation of two bound copies of thesis to the theology department. - 4.
+Completion of all M.A. requirements within four and a half calendar years of formal acceptance into the M.A. program.